 - He can identify the best hedge investments to offset potential losses in other allocations.

-- He has the real-time data to optimize swing trading risk management.
+- He has real-time data to optimize swing trading risk management.

-- He can utilize investments automation in real-time to maximize the potential for gains and stay within the limits of SEC, internal, and client parameters.
+- He can utilize investment automation in real-time to maximize the potential for gains and stay within the limits of SEC, internal, and client parameters.

 - He can conduct inventory analysis of one or multiple portfolios and conduct side-by-side comparisons, in order to make better recommendations.
 Indeed, the software itself can make those recommendations.